-respect, preserve and maintain knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity and promote their wider application with the
+respect, preserve and maintain knowledge, innovations and practices of indigenous and local communities embodying traditional lifestyles relevant for the conservation and sustainable use of biological diversity and promote their wider application with the approval and involvement of [their] holders . . . and encourage the equitable sharing of the benefits arising from [their] utilization.

-&lt;sup>2 See, e.g., Utkarsh, et al., 1999.
+2 See, e.g., Utkarsh, et al., 1999.
 The language of Article 8(j) of the Biodiversity Convention reflects the evolving nature of these communities' cultures, providing that Parties to the Convention must respect, preserve and maintain not simply "traditional knowledge" but "knowledge, innovations and practices" of indigenous and local communities "embodying traditional lifestyles" (emphasis added).

-&lt;sup>3 See, for instance, Article 27 of the Universal Declaration of Human Rights, and Article 15 of the International Covenant on Economic, Social and Cultural Rights.
+3 See, for instance, Article 27 of the Universal Declaration of Human Rights, and Article 15 of the International Covenant on Economic, Social and Cultural Rights.